cmcgerty/Sofar2mqtt/README.md

 sofar/inverterHS_temp
 sofar/solarPVAmps

-Send MQTT messages to these queues:
+With the inverter in Passive Mode, send MQTT messages to these queues:

 sofar/standby   - send value true
 sofar/auto   - send value true or battery_save
 sofar/charge   - send value in the range 0-3000 (watts)
 sofar/discharge   - send value in the range 0-3000 (watts)